• Skip to primary navigation

 Traveling to Sarasota by Plane

 The easiest and most time-efficient way to get to Sarasota is by plane.
-You can choose to fly into Tampa International Airport and rent a car to drive to Sarasota (approximately an hour) or Sarasota-Bradenton International Airport and rent a car to get to your accommodations.
+You can choose to fly into Tampa International Airport (TPA) and rent a car to drive to Sarasota (approximately 1-1.5 hours depending on traffic), Punta Gorda Airport (PGD) then drive about one hour north to Sarasota, or Sarasota-Bradenton International Airport (SRQ) and rent a car to get to your accommodations.
 If you fly into Tampa keep in mind to have some cash for the toll booth on the way to Sarasota or activate the Sunshine Pass on your rental car.
+There is a route that avoids tolls but will definitely add some time to your commute to Sarasota.

 Traveling to Sarasota by Car

-The most cost-friendly way, especially if traveling as a family is by driving your personal vehicle.
-We’ve driven a number of times from Missouri and Arkansas to Florida and while the drive is long, you can also make some stops along the way depending on your route.
+The most cost-friendly way, especially if traveling as a family is by driving your personal vehicle to Sarasota.
+We’ve driven many times from the Midwest and Southern U.S. to Florida and while the drive is long, you can also make some stops along the way depending on your route.

 When is The Best Time to Visit Sarasota?